 3. Keeping work areas clean and clear

 Builders, decorators, and other contractors need space to do their best work.
 If they don’t have it, planned works are more likely to fall behind schedule.
 By reducing clutter and storing any furniture, fixtures or other items out of the way—whether that be on-site at your restaurant or in a secure storage facility off-site—you can quickly create the space workers need.
-What you need to achieve this is a customized restaurant storage and logistics solution, designed with your industry in mind.
+What you need is a custom restaurant storage and logistics solution, designed with your industry in mind.

 Here at PODS, we have more than two decades’ worth of experience delivering the ideal storage and logistics solutions for restaurant businesses like yours.
 From full site remodels to fixture change outs and seasonal makeovers, we keep your furniture, fixtures, equipment, and other items safe and secure whenever you need.
 If you have new flatware and signage that needs to be stored while going through a remodel, we can help you keep it safe.
 Even if you simply need a place to store patio sets during winter months, our solution can help.